carlobaldassi/vim-smartcomment/README.md

 ## Known issues

-* it only looks for comment delimiters within the selected region, therefore it does not recognize when the region is strictly included within an already commented region (vim syntax highlight should help you there, though)
+* in visual mode, it relies on syntax highlighting to detemine when the start and end of the selection fall within an already commented region.
+This may fail if the filetype plugin uses some weird names for highlighting regions, or when mixing line and region comments (see below)
 * it happily mixes line comments and "region" comments; usage consistency is up to the user
+* untested on file types which I don't normally use.
+* some exotic commenting rules are not well supported, e.g. for Matlab files